-In particular, the arm's-length terms and conditions of the debt for ALDT purposes might result in an interest rate that is higher than under a transfer pricing analysis.
+In particular, for ALDT purposes, the arm's-length terms and conditions of the debt for ALDT purposes might result in an interest rate that is higher than under a transfer pricing analysis.

-Inbound taxpayers that have appropriately applied the ALDT, should also be able to rely on that capital structure for transfer pricing purposes in determining an arm's-length interest rate on related party debt.
-More specifically, for inbound taxpayers, it should be possible to have one "arm's-length debt amount."
-We have strongly recommended that the ATO grant this concession given that the significant analysis and more restrictive nature of the ALDT should result in a more conservative capital structure than allowable under Division 815.
+In our view, inbound taxpayers that have appropriately applied the ALDT, should also be able to rely on that capital structure for transfer pricing purposes in determining an arm's-length interest rate on related party debt.
+More specifically, for inbound taxpayers it should be possible to have one "ALDA."
+We have recommended that the ATO grant this concession given the significant analysis and more restrictive nature of the ALDT should result in a more conservative capital structure than allowable under Division 815.